 Most Hydrangeas prefer moist, rich soil, and part sun /part shade locations.
 They generally like a bit of morning sun and cooling shade in the afternoon to perform best and stay healthy.

-- Bigleaf hydrangea, (Hydrangea macrophylla), a spring bloomer, is perhaps the most widely sought species.
-They may have either round or flat flower clusters in shades of white, red, pink, blue or purple and sometimes red.
+Bigleaf hydrangea is a spring bloomer, and perhaps the most widely sought species.
+They may have either round or flat flower clusters in shades of white, red, pink, blue, purple, and sometimes red.
 The big round bloomers are called “mopheads” and those with flat blooms are called “lacecaps.”

-- Hardy hydrangea (Hydrangea paniculata) blooms in the summer.
-The long cone-shaped blooms change in color from light green, to white, to pink or red as they mature.
+These pretty hydrangeas bloom in the summer.
+The long cone-shaped blooms change in color from light green to white to pink or red as they mature.

-- The Oakleaf hydrangea (Hydrangea quercifolia) is famous for its large, deep green leaves that persist far into autumn and displays fall shades of orange, red and maroon before dormancy.
+The Oakleaf hydrangea is famous for its large, deep green leaves that persist far into autumn and for its displays of fall shades of orange, red and maroon before dormancy.
 Oakleaf hydrangea bears its white panicles of blooms in early summer.

 - Climbing Hydrangeas such as Decumaria barbata and Hydrangea petiolaris are vines which behave politely as they climb walls, fences, and pergolas.
-Unlike wisteria they are relatively tame and can are easy to prune.
+Unlike wisteria they are relatively tame and easy to prune.

 - Rough-Leaved Hydrangea (Hydrangea aspera) has rough leaves and broad, flat flower heads.
-You can even get ones with purple folaige like this ‘Plum Passion’ from Monrovia.
+You can even get ones with purple foliage like this ‘Plum Passion’ from Monrovia.